-Memory-Map for All has much in common with the older Memory-Map apps.
+Memory-Map for All (MMfA) has much in common with the older Memory-Map apps.

 - All apps can access the same maps (iOS and Android apps need a separate copy of the maps)